 Skip to content

 The program aims to empower Aboriginal girls aged 8 to 17 years by offering a safe, stable and trusting environment in which they can discuss current and personal issues and receive guidance from positive Aboriginal female role models.
-Each girl has the opportunity to be personally mentored throughout the program, which addresses issues of self-esteem, healthy relationships, sexual and women's health, drug and alcohol use, healthy lifestyles, and future directions and opportunities.
+Each girl has the opportunity to be personally mentored throughout the program, which addresses issues of self-esteem, healthy relationships, sexual and women's health, alcohol and other drug use, healthy lifestyles, and future directions and opportunities.

 The deadly sista girlz address the issues of:

 The program has been successfully replicated in other parts of Australia.

 Ph: (08) 9242 6708

 Fax: (08) 9242 6701